JacoboLansac/audits/solo/pinlink-phase1-audit.md

         emit Pause(tokenId, pauseTime);
     }

+    function calculateReward(address account, uint256 tokenId, uint256 tokenAmount) private view returns (uint256) {
+        Rental memory rental = rentals[tokenId][account];
+@>      uint256 duration = (block.timestamp - (rental.startTime + rental.pauseDuration)) / 1 hours;
+        uint256 reward = tokenAmount * rental.rewardRate * duration;
+        return reward;
+    }
 ```

 #### Impact: Medium

-All the rentees will receive different amounts of rewards.
+The rewards calculated for all rentees will be higher than they should, as the duration of the pause is shorted when overwritten.

 #### Recommendation

-Not trivial. `require(rental.pauseTime == 0)` can help, but then we need a way to reset them back to 0 after resuming.
+Not trivial. `require(rental.pauseTime == 0)` can help, but then a way to reset it back to 0 after resuming is needed.
 Bad UX for the renter.
-A better approach would be to store the pauseTime in the rental, and only adjust the individual rentals
+A better approach would be to store the pauseTime in the rental, and only adjust the individual rentals.

+Generally, the pause dynamics could be rewritten in a better way.

 #### Team response:

 The team said this was only a proof of concept and a new version would be deployed in a near future.
-A different architecture to handle pauses can be discussed.

 ---